Scott Lake, Washington: Points of interest

 The Scott Lake Store was built in 1962.
 The store has been called Scott Lake Grocery since before 1984, and has sold gas for many years.
 As of 2009, Scott Lake Grocery was on its eighth owner.
+The business s located at the entrance of the Scott Lake Community and also serves as a gas station.
+It has been in existence since 1962.

+Recreation

-The Scott Lake Park, a private park by the lake opened to community residents was built in 1963.
+Scott Lake Park, a private park by the lake, opened to community residents was built in 1963.

-The Scott Lake Country Club (now called the Scott Lake Golf Course) officially opened on April 30, 1965, and the official opening lasted until May 9.
+The Scott Lake Country Club, known as the Scott Lake Golf Course, officially opened on April 30, 1965, and the opening lasted until May 9.
 It started out as a nine-hole golf course.
 In the 1970s, it was expanded to an 18-hole golf course.
 Half of the golf course could only be used during the summer dry months.
 The ground was too wet and muddy to use that half during the rest of the year.
 The cost to maintain it was too expensive, and the golf course was reduced back to a nine-hole golf course.
+Scott Lake Golf Course located next to the lake.
+The Scott Lake Golf Course has been in existence since 1964.

+Infrastructure

 The Scott Lake Maintenance Company, a non-profit community-owned organization, formed on July 5, 1973.
 The water system was turned over to the board of directors that day; it was the formation of Scott Lake Water.
 The Scott Lake Community Center was built in 1973.

 In 1975, Thurston County changed the names of 27 roads in the Scott Lake Community during a county-wide change.